derekrodgers/vancouver-trees-dashboard/README.md

-# Vancouver Street Trees Dashboard
+# Vancouver Trees Dashboard

-The **Vancouver Street Trees Dashboard** is an interactive R Shiny app that has:
+The **Vancouver Trees Dashboard** is an interactive R Shiny app that has:

-- Filters for street trees by neighbourhood, height category, binomial species name, and common name.
+- Filters for public trees by neighbourhood, height category, binomial species name, and common name.
 - A live map that displays all tree locations, reactive to all filters.
 - Reactive Google Street View, allowing a visual perspective on each tree.
 - A table displaying aggreate tree counts by species.